Massage Provides Relief for Low Back Pain

 Massage is a natural therapy for back pain

-A new study shows that massage is better than conventional medicine for chronic low back pain.
+A 2011 study shows that massage is better than conventional medicine for chronic low back pain.

 The study randomly followed 401 adults with low back pain treatments who were given either Swedish-style “structural” massage, relaxation massage, or conventional back pain treatment.
 After three months, the two massage groups had more pain reduction and more mobility than did the conventional treatment group.
 While 36% and 39% of the patients among the two massage groups documented that their pain was gone or nearly gone, only 4% of the conventional treatment group could make that claim.